-In the first quarter of fiscal 2010, the CEO and Human Resources Department prepared recommended amounts of awards of equity for each employee level within the Company eligible to participate in the Company's equity plan, including each of the Named Executive Officers (other than the CEO).
-The amount of equity awarded varied based on the performance review rating of the employee.
-The higher the performance review rating, the higher the amount of equity awarded.
-The CEO and Human Resources Department recommended to the Compensation Committee the equity incentive awards for the Named Executive Officers (other than the CEO).
-The CEO and Human Resources Department based their award grant recommendations for Named Executive Officers each year on a number of factors, including each Named Executive Officer's role, responsibilities, contributions to our business and performance rating.
-In recommending the size, frequency and type of long-term incentive grants, the CEO may also take into account tax implications to the individual and to the Company as well as the expected accounting impact and dilution effects.
+Based on these equity grant guidelines, in the first quarter of fiscal 2011, the CEO and Human Resources Department recommended to the Compensation Committee the percentages of total cash compensation that may be granted in the form of equity incentive awards for each of the Named Executive Officers based on such Named Executive Officer's performance review rating.
+In recommending the size, frequency and type of long-term incentive grants to the Named Executive Officers, the CEO may also take into account tax implications to the Named Executive Officer and to the Company as well as the expected accounting impact and dilution effects.
 The Compensation Committee makes the ultimate determination regarding these grants and can increase or decrease the recommended awards in its subjective discretion.
-For fiscal year 2010, the Compensation Committee did not alter the award levels for the Named Executive Officers recommended by the CEO.
-Mr. Kartsotis again refused all forms of compensation for fiscal year 2010.
-As a result, Mr. Kartsotis was not awarded any restricted stock units or stock appreciation rights for fiscal year 2010.
+For fiscal 2011, the Compensation Committee did not alter the award levels for the Named Executive Officers recommended by the CEO.

-For fiscal 2010, we granted to the Named Executive Officers (other than Mr. Kartsotis) a combination of restricted stock units and stock appreciation rights both of which vest one third each year over three years.
+In March 2011, the Compensation Committee granted to the Named Executive Officers a combination of restricted stock units and stock appreciation rights both of which vest pro-rata over three years.
 Stock appreciation rights are made at a specified strike price set forth in the applicable award agreement, which is generally the mean of the highest and lowest sales price of our Common Stock on the date of grant of the award or on the last preceding trading date if no sales are made on the date of grant.
-Each Named Executive Officer was also granted a special equity award in the form of restricted stock units that vest 50% each year over two years in order to further align each Named Executive Officer's total cash compensation close to the 50th percentile of our industry peer group.